Diana Knott Martinelli

 She is a member of the national journalism honorary Kappa Tau Alpha, a member of the prestigious Arthur W. Page Society, and serves on the advisory board for the Plank Center for Leadership in Public Relations at the University of Alabama.
 She has held national committee and/or officer positions in the Public Relations Society of America and the Association for Education in Journalism and Mass Communication (AEJMC).
 In 2011 she was awarded the AEJMC Mass Communication and Society Distinguished Educator Award.
 Her work has been published in Journalism Studies, Public Relations Review, Journalism History, Newspaper Research Journal, Journal of Public Relations, Public Relations Quarterly, and has appeared in numerous books, including Citizenship & Participation in the Information Age, Words at War: The Civil War and American Journalism, Political Public Relations: Principles and Applications, The Foundations of Community Journalism, The Practice of Government Public Relations, and Pathways to Public Relations: Histories of Practice and Profession.

 Martinelli serves on the editorial boards of Public Relations Journal and Mass Communication and Society.
-She regularly gives public relations and communication seminars to government, professional and academic audiences and was selected for the Scripps Howard Academic Leadership Academy at LSU in 2013 and the Leadership West Virginia Class of 2012.
+She regularly gives public relations and communication seminars to government, professional and academic audiences and was selected for the Leadership West Virginia Class of 2012.